pennhanlee/tp/docs/DeveloperGuide.md

    a.
 Test case: `add n/Test book g/Test genre tp/1000 b/50`<br>
-      Expected: A book with the name of "Test book", genre of "Test genre", 1000 total pages and bookmark placed at page 50 will be created and added to the list
+      Expected: A book with the name of "Test book", genre of "Test genre", 1000 total pages and bookmark placed at page 50 will be created and added to the list.

    b.
 Test case: `add n/Test book g/T@st genre tp/1000 b/50`<br>
       Expected: No book is added.
 Error details shown in the status message.

    c.
-Other incorrect add commands to try: `add n/Test g/Test tp/X b/Y` where Y is larger than X <br>
+Other incorrect add commands to try: `add n/Test g/Test tp/X b/Y` where Y is larger than X. <br>
-      Expected: Similar to previous
+      Expected: Similar to previous.

 2. Adding a book while only some books are being shown.